-CheerLights is an “Internet of Things” project created by Hans Scharler that allows people’s lights all across the world to synchronize to one color set by Twitter.
-This is a way to connect physical things with social networking experiences.
+CheerLights is an “Internet of Things” project created by Hans Scharler in 2011 that allows people’s lights all across the world to synchronize to one color.
+This is a way to connect physical things with community experiences.

 Join the CheerLights project by building a device that follows the CheerLights API.